-While the program started Jan.
-1, parking enforcement began Feb.
-18, and in its first week of full enforcement 232 tickets were issued.
+Enforcement began Feb.
+18, and in its first week of full enforcement, 232 tickets were issued.

-"In order for businesses in OTR to truly survive we need to solve this parking issue and I think the pendulum swung a little too far in the resident's direction," said Kassling.
+"In order for businesses in OTR to truly survive, we need to solve this parking issue and I think the pendulum swung a little too far in the direction of residents, and not area businesses," Kassling said.

-OTR resident Jodi Stacy told city leaders this week that the new parking program needs some time before they decide to change it.
+OTR resident Jodi Stacy disagrees with Kassling.
+During last week's City Council meeting, she told city leaders that the new parking program needs to stay.

-Kassling, along with several other OTR business owners, have been pushing for change to the program at City Hall.
+Despite resident pleas to keep the program, Kassling, along with several other OTR business owners, have been pushing for changes to the program at City Hall.

 During Wednesday’s meeting, there are two items on the agenda that will be discussed including:

-- Employees who make under $50,000 a year will be eligible for a parking permit of their own
+- Employees who make less than $50,000 a year being eligible for a parking permit of their own

 - Creating “flex parking” where 200 spaces could be used by the general public from 9 a.m. to 5 p.m.